Thinking of solo travel but not sure where to start? START HERE!

 Another major threat to your safety in Serbia comes from passive smoke.
 You thought that was last century's issue but no, in Serbia, smoking is all the rage.

-People smoke on the streets, in bars and restaurants, under your window.
+People smoke on the streets, in bars and restaurants, in front of office buildings and schools, and under your window.
 They’ll find you absolutely anywhere you seek refuge and when you get back to your room, you’ll have to wash your clothes out.

 So yes, Serbia, there's definitely something about you.
 Something catchy, possibly addictive, always surprising and unpredictable, whimsical even, and capable of bursts of beauty that confirm, in my heart, that you are indeed special.